Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Preliminaries

-\begin{definition} A location family $\mathcal Q$ is a one-parameter subfamily ${q_\nu}$ of a location-scale family whose densities share the same scale. \end{definition}

-Location-scale families are prominent in statistics and probabilistic modeling.
+Elliptical location-scale families are prominent in probabilistic modeling.
 Examples include the Gaussian, Laplace, Student-t, and Cauchy distributions.
-They are also popular choices for VI \citep[e.g.,][]{Ranganath:2014, Kingma:2014, Kucukelbir:2017, Cai:2024}, where $\mathcal Q$ is often taken to be the family of Gaussians.
-Throughout the paper, we assume that the base distribution $q_0$ is spherically symmetric about the origin (and therefore also even symmetric about the origin).
+They are also popular choices for VI, with the most standard choice being the family of Gaussians \citep[e.g.,][]{Ranganath:2014, Kingma:2014, Kucukelbir:2017, Cai:2024}.